 From history, photographers used several means of achieving this mission and it involved sending cameras up with inflated balloons, use of pigeons or even kites.
 However, in recent times, the advent of personal drones will present viewers with a new aerial perspective of the planet than ever before.

 It is important to note that at the moment only a few people are able to fly personal drones.
 But soon, this trending technology will infiltrate our skies with flying cameras and perhaps become commonplace.

-With drone photography, we can now have a new way of contextualising objects as compared to the traditional ground photography.
+With drone photography, we can now have a new way of contextualizing objects as compared to traditional ground photography.

 With its flexibility, they let us see a wider view of our subjects such as a whole forest, not just the trees.
-With its ability to either pull back or forth, orientate at different angles, you can capture an image of a given object on its entirety and at incredible perspective.
+With its ability to either pull back or forth, orientate at different angles, you can capture an image of a given object in its entirety and an incredible perspective.

 Nonobtrusive way of photography